jimmy-crtl/CIND-810-Capstone-Project/README.md

 print(dt_model3)

 # Step 11: Determine and create interesting and marketable visualizations of your results
-# In caret, featurePlot() can make scatterplots as well as overlayed density plots.
-Can it work for plotting logistic regression though?

 # the package coefplot will be able to plot to coefficients of our models
 install.packages("coefplot")
 library(coefplot)